-Don’t expect the warmth of your bag to perfectly match the listed rating.
-Many gear manufacturers now follow the European Norm (EN) and provide 2 numbers: the EN Comfort (comfort rating for women) and EN Lower Limit (comfort rating for men), which is what is listed for the unisex bags above.
-But not all manufacturers use the same standards for testing temperature ratings, and some smaller companies don’t EN rate their bags at all.
-This doesn’t mean you should discount non-EN numbers—high-end bags from Western Mountaineering and Feathered Friends often are warmer than a comparable bag’s EN rating.
+That said, don’t expect the warmth of your bag to perfectly match the listed rating.
+Many gear manufacturers now follow the European Norm (EN) or newer ISO system, although they're so similar that we can talk about them as one in the same.
+These standards provide two numbers: the Comfort (comfort rating for women) and Lower Limit (comfort rating for men), which is what is listed for the unisex bags above.
+But not all manufacturers use the same standards for testing temperature ratings, and some smaller companies don’t EN/ISO-rate their bags at all.
+This doesn’t mean you should discount non-EN/ISO numbers—high-end bags from Western Mountaineering and Feathered Friends often are warmer than a comparable bag’s EN or ISO rating.

 The down vs. synthetic debate is one of our favorites and something we cover extensively in our insulated jacket and sleeping bag reviews.
-For backpacking sleeping bags, it’s clear-cut: down insulation is the lightest insulator and only 1 sleeping in the top 30 of this chart has synthetic insulation (the Mountain Hardwear HyperLamina Spark).
-Down bags are more expensive, and if you don’t mind an extra pound or so of weight and a larger stuffed size (synthetics don’t pack down as small), a synthetic bag is a viable option.
+For backpacking sleeping bags, it’s clear-cut: down insulation is the lightest insulator, which is why all of the lower-weight bags on the lists above are down-filled.
+Down bags are also more expensive, so if you don’t mind an extra pound or so of weight and a larger stuffed size (synthetics don’t pack down as small), a synthetic bag is a viable option.
 Synthetics do insulate better when wet—even more than the new hydrophobic down treatments.
 But when it comes to cutting weight, you want down fill.

 In terms of down fill power, the table above spells it out pretty clearly.
 The top is full of bags with premium down (800-fill and up) because it insulates better at a given weight.
-Custom sleeping bags like the Enlightened Equipment Convert show the impacts in upgrading: you can choose the Convert 20F with anything from 800 to 950-fill down, and total weight drops from 22.97 to 20.54 ounces (the price also jumps from $325 to $480).
+Custom sleeping bags like the Enlightened Equipment Convert show the impacts in upgrading: you can choose the Convert 30F with either 800- to 950-fill down, and total weight drops from 22.81 to 21.18 ounces (for a significant price increase).

-Making your way down the list, there are number of mid-range options with 600 to 700-fill down and even a couple synthetic bags mixed in.
+Making your way down the list, there are number of mid-range options with 600- to 700-fill down and even a couple synthetic bags mixed in.
 Weight does go up but price also drops substantially.
-There are a growing number of synthetics (including the 1 lb.
-10 oz.
-Mountain Hardwear HyperLamina bags) that do an admirable job of keeping weight down at competitive temperature ratings and reduced costs.
+There are a growing number of synthetics (including the 1-pound-14-ounce Marmot Trestles Elite Eco 30) that do an admirable job of keeping weight down at competitive temperature ratings and reduced costs.
 But when the question is all about weight, premium down still is best.